 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Panacea has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Panacea has few renters and college students.
 But the biggest reason it is quieter in Panacea than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Panacea may be for you.

-One of the nice things about Panacea is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Panacea is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Panacea is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Panacea does not have a public transit system used by locals to get to and from work.

-The education level of Panacea citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.53% of adults 25 and older in Panacea have a college degree.
+In terms of college education, Panacea is nearly on par with the US average for all cities of 21.84%: 20.53% of adults 25 and older in Panacea have a bachelor's degree or advanced degree.

 The per capita income in Panacea in 2022 was $14,216, which is low income relative to Florida and the nation.
 This equates to an annual income of $56,864 for a family of four.